 US third quarter growth fastest in three years at 3.3%

-WASHINGTON: The US economy posted its best performance in three years in the third quarter, growing even faster than initially reported, according to official data released Wednesday.
+WASHINGTON: The US economy posted its best performance in three years in the third quarter, growing even faster than initially reported, according to official data released on Wednesday (Nov 29).

 The revised figures showed growth remains resilient despite back-to-back hurricanes in late summer that barely left a scratch on the world's largest economy.